Medical questions & health advice by licensed doctors

-"Should I get a swine flu shot if I'm traveling to a country with high instances of swine flu?
+"Should I get a swine flu shot if I'm traveling to a country with high instances of swine flu?"

 I am going to Egypt in a few weeks.
 Should I get a shot anyway?

 You should also avoid poultry farms, wild birds, dead birds, bird fluids/droppings, bird markets, and poultry/eggs that have not been completely cooked.
 Wash your hands regularly with soap and water or alcohol-based sanitizer.
 Cover your mouth with a tissue or your upper arm when you sneeze or cough.
 If you develop symptoms of influenza, such as fevers, cough, shortness of breath, or muscle pains, then you should see a doctor or call the US embassy quickly to see if you would benefit from antiviral therapy.
 And of course, it is always a good idea to be evaluated by a travel medicine specialist prior to travel to determine what other vaccines and prophylactic medications may be recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.